-The proposal is the construction of a seven-storey mixed use residential flat building comprising of residential apartments, commercial tenancies, a conference hall with basement parking and a swimming pool on the roof.
+The proposal is the construction of a seven-storey mixed use residential building comprising of residential apartments, commercial tenancies, a conference hall and a bar with swimming pool on the roof.
 The architectural plans of the proposed residential development are presented in Appendix D.